meJevin/ScreenCropper/README.md

 * Automatic updates
 * Custom screenshot combination binding
-* Extremly unobtrusite and easy to use
+* Extremly unobtrusive and easy to use
 * Lightweight

 # Installation